learn-static/hist-320/content/1-github.md

 ## Step 2.
 Copy a GitHub Repository

+As a GitHub user, you will edit and create content on GitHub within *repositories*, or folders that store projects' files and record changes to files over time.
+The multi-media essay you produce for this course will be produced in a GitHub repository!
+Luckily, when you create a repository you don't need to start from scratch.
+Follow the instructions below to copy a the files in a repository to your own GitHub account.

 Copy code from another repository into your own and start editing it.

 1. Make sure you're logged into your account on [GitHub](https://github.com)